 If the Whois-search does not provide any useful information, this Git-Hub page has an excellent checklist with more things you can try to learn about a website’s owner.
 The Kit also provides a more detailed deep dive into investigative information behind a website.

 Offensive Security Cheat Sheets also offers an overview of different workflows to extract information, depending on the information you’re starting with.
+It has not been updated since 2022 and a lot can change in the OSINT community in that time but is still offers a great starting point and a good overview.

 How to Look Up Deleted or Old Websites